Diocese of Manchester, New Hampshire: 1990 to present

-When Gedron retired in 1990, O'Neil automatically succeeded him as bishop of Manchester.
+When Gedron retired in 1990, O'Neil succeeded him as bishop of Manchester.
 During his tenure, O'Neil worked to foster a common vision among New Hampshire Catholics with a program entitled "Renewing the Covenant."
 He died in 1997.

-John Paul II appointed Auxiliary Bishop John McCormack of the Archdiocese of Boston as O'Neil's replacement in 1998.
+John Paul II appointed Auxiliary Bishop John McCormack of Boston as O'Neil's replacement in 1998.
 In April 2011, McCormack criticized proposed cuts in the New Hampshire state budget that would impact the poor.
 In response, Republican State Representative D.J.
 Bettencourt called McCormack a "pedophile pimp" with no moral authority to criticize anybody.
 New Hampshire Republican Party Chairman Jack Kimball immediately disavowed Bettencourt's remarks.

 After McCormack retired in 2011, Pope Benedict XVI appointed Auxiliary Bishop Peter Libasci from the Diocese of Rockville Centre as bishop of Manchester that same year.
-In 2014, Edward Arsenault pleaded guilty to embezzling $300,000 during the 2000s from a Catholic hospital, the estate of a deceased priest and from McCormack.
+In 2014, Edward Arsenault pleaded guilty to embezzling $300,000 during the 2000s from a Catholic hospital, from the estate of a deceased priest and from McCormack.
 Arsenault spent the money on trips with a male companion.
-Arsenault was laicized by the Vatican in 2017.As of 2023, Libasci is the current serving bishop.
+Arsenault was sentenced to four years in prison in 2014 and laicized by the Vatican in 2017.

+In 2019, Libasci placed the Slaves of the Immaculate Heart of Mary, a religious order in Richmond, under precepts of prohibition.
+They were prohibited from performing sacrament on their property and from calling themselves a Catholic association.
+Libasci said the Slaves were in contravention of the tenant of salvation only being available in the Catholic Church.
+The order appealed Libasci's ruling to the Congregation for the Doctrine of the Faith in Rome, but the Congregation declined to hear it..As of 2026, Libasci is the bishop.

 Sexual abuse

 In early 2002, Bishop McCormack announced the names of 14 diocesan priests who had been accused of sexually abusing children.
-In December 2002, the diocese had admitted that its failure to protect children from sexual abuse may have been a violation of criminal law, becoming the first American diocese to make such an admission.
-Under threat of indictment by the New Hampshire Attorney General, McCormack signed an agreement acknowledging that the Attorney General had evidence sufficient to win convictions as part of the settlement.
-The diocesan attorney, Ovide M. Lamontagne said that McCormack and other prominent church members wanted a speedy settlement and, in an example of behaving "pastorally" rather than as a litigant, instructed their attorneys to take a moderate stance and eschew hardline legal tactics.
-Lamontagne said of the diocese's legal strategy, "That is not typical in terms of client requests."

 Court papers released in January 2003 showed that Bishop Gendron destroyed records of sexual abuse by two different priests during the 1980s.